 - Almond flour or almond meal: I use Kirkland almond flour.
 It can be pricey but Costco “fixes everything” or make almond flour at home with this easy tutorial.
 A few readers have reported successfully making these cookies with all of almond meal or most (75%) almond meal.
 So, I am pretty sure you can.
 Maybe, just maybe, the look will be a bit different.

 What is the difference between almond flour and almond meal?
 Almond flour is made from blanched peeled almonds and has a fine texture, almond meal on the other hand has a coarser texture as it is made from raw unpeeled almonds.

 - Eggs: Don’t skip.
 Almond flour needs “glue”.

 - Cane or coconut sugar: Has to be dry sweetener, cookies need sugar.
 But erythritol will also work as I have tested it.

 - Coconut oil or butter: General rule is that cookies with coconut oil come out more crispy and softer with butter.
 In this particular recipe I prefer coconut oil!

 - Chocolate chips: I use dark chocolate chips as they have less sugar than semi-sweet.
-I also prefer to use mini chocolate chips in these chocolate chip muffins.
+I also prefer to use mini chocolate chips.
 You get more chocolate with each bite but with same calories.
 Any chips will work though!

 - Baking staples: Salt to taste and baking soda for lift.